 Consider Intent and Timing

 It is common for marketers to collect email leads via blog posts.
-It is essential, however, to avoid interrupting the user experience by promoting the offer before another paragraphs have been read.
+It is essential, however, to avoid interrupting the user experience by promoting the offer before other paragraphs have been read.

 When a visitor opens a blog post, it is rarely a good idea to display large interstitials.
 This strategy has a significant negative impact because it dominates the display and discourages readers from interacting with your content.
 Consequently, you have high bounce rates.